 One common example that is related to this is ship-to vs. sold-to addresses being modeled as different Accounts.

-Do you have a unique legitimate dupe scenario you would like to share?
+Do you have a unique legitimate data duplication database scenario you would like to share?
 Send us your story to ed(dot)king(at)openprisetech(dot)com.